-The FAPP lists the public authorities, which are subject to the law.
-The list contains entities both with and without legal personality.
-Appendix 1, Annex 1 of the GPA has a conclusive list of awarding authorities.
-However, this list is not exhaustive and entities founded after the contract signing may also be subject to public procurement law.
-Explicitly regulated are contracting authorities in the water, energy, transport and telecommunications sectors.
+The FAPP provides a list of the public authorities that are subject to the law.
+The list contains entities both with and without legal personality as well as also entities such as courts, federal prosecutors and parliamentary services.
+Appendix 1, Annex 1 of the GPA 2012 contains a list of awarding authorities; however, this list is not exhaustive and entities founded after the contract signing may also be subject to public procurement law.
+Contracting authorities in the water, energy, transport and telecommunications sectors are explicitly regulated.
 However, entities active in these sectors may be granted individual exemptions by the federal department.

-Private entities are, under specific circumstances and for certain actions, especially when providing public services in the area of production, transport or distribution of electrical power, subject to public procurement law.
-They have to meet the same legal requirements, in particular, if they act in place of contracting authorities for procurements (Article 2d OPP).
+Private entities are – under specific circumstances and for certain actions, especially when providing public services in the area of production, transport or distribution of electrical power – subject to public procurement law.
+They must meet the same legal requirements, in particular, if they act in place of contracting authorities for procurements.

 ii Regulated contracts

-Under Swiss law, the following contracts are covered by public procurement rules:
+Under Swiss law, the following contracts are generally subject to public procurement rules: